SAEONData/seacrifog/client/README.md

 3. This will create a folder `client/dist` containing the client resources, with a typical `index.html` entry point.
 Serve via preferred HTTP server (Apache, Nginx, Node.js, etc.)

 #### Some helpful Notes
-The Dockerfile at `client/Dockerfile` encapsulates the above steps and should be useable in any deployment environment as is.
+The Dockerfile at `client/Dockerfile` encapsulates the above steps and should be usable in any deployment environment as is.
 Use the Dockerfile via the following commands:

 ```sh
 # Change context to the client directory